 The final issue that must be evaluated is, assuming a person has been validly arrested, what is the result of the breath or blood test administrated to determine the Blood Alcohol Content of the person’s blood.
 The Virginia Implied Consent Statute requires that a person validly arrested for DUI submit to a breath test (or blood test if the breath test is not available).
 If the result of the test is .08 or above, there is a legal “inference” that the person is under the influence of alcohol.
 Furthermore, if the result is .15 or above, there are further significant consequences such as mandatory jail sentence.
 Therefore, it is imperative that an attorney thoroughly investigate the circumstances surrounding how the test was administrated.
 It is also important to understand what is known as the “relation back” defense.
 The test measures a persons BAC at the time the test is administered.
 This could be significantly different from the BAC at the time the person was operating the vehicle.
 It is also important that an attorney obtain the maintenance records for the Intoxilyzer EC/IR II to determine if the machine has been calibrated and maintained properly.

-There are a multitude of other issues that can arise when one is arrested for DUI.
+There are a multitude of other issues that can arise when one is arrested for a DUI in Williamsburg or the surrounding cities.
 This is a very complicated area of the law and it is simply imperative that an aggressive, effective, and thorough attorney be retained.

 If you or a loved one has been arrested for DUI, contact Pat Kelley.